Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 KPIs used:

-- Compliance rate:
+• Compliance rate:

 This accessible compliance rate visualization allows you to set and benchmark your compliance levels as a whole and according to different branches or suppliers.
 As a result, you can tackle any emerging compliance issues head-on while assessing your existing relationships using informed info to guide your decisions.

-- Number of suppliers:
+• Number of suppliers:

-- Purchase order cycle time:
+• Purchase order cycle time:

-The next KPI reporting example is covering the end-to-end ordering journey.
+The next KPI reporting example covers the end-to-end ordering journey.
 Our purchase order cycle time KPI is armed with the visual information you need to analyze and ultimately condense or streamline your processes.
 By doing so, you will make your overall procurement activities extra efficient, allowing you to focus on a wealth of other business-boosting strategies and initiatives.

 9. SaaS executive dashboard